 How should I prepare for new student orientation?

-Students who have paid their deposits and completed their online Preference form will be mailed a Planning Guide with their orientation materials.
-The Planning Guide contains critical information on course preferences, math placement exams and writing placement exams.
-After May 1, students must complete the Advising Planning Form (found on SOLAR) and complete any required assessments.
+Students who have paid their deposits and completed their online Preference form will be mailed a postcard with their assigned orientation date.
+More information about things you should do before orientation is available on our Orientation Checklist.
 Students who do not complete these items prior to orientation may be unable to register for necessary classes due to missing information.
-In addition, the Planning Guide also contains information about submitting high school transcripts, college credit transcripts and AP scores to the University.

 When is new student orientation?

 Summer orientation (part I) takes place on Tuesdays, Thursdays and Fridays primarily during the months of July and August depending on the Undergraduate College that a student is assigned to.
 Each Undergraduate College will have two orientation dates and students will be scheduled for one of these dates based on the order in which they were received.
 Students who are in the Honors College, WISE, Athletes, and EOP/AIM will have special orientation dates.
 In addition, international students will be assigned to a specific orientation date.
 Students who are unable to attend the orientation that they are assigned are encouraged to contact the office of orientation as soon as possible.